agiledev-students-fall2022/project-proposal-nullteam/README.md

 ## What is the purpose of this sofware?
 ### Our product helps people to easily split, manage, and understand their expenses.

 We will build a web application that will allow users to input and track their daily expenses, add friends into the expense distribution chart, include or exclude certain friends from the group when splitting a bill and connect with a safe payment method that is used by everyone in their social circle to sort out the money.
+We also plan to include data visualization to help users understand their expenses in greater detail.

 ## Who is our target audience?